Luhua-codes/GOstem-curriculum/README.md

 # GOstem-curriculum

-Test project to use as example code for GO!stem 2020 curriculum
+Test project to use as example code for hEr VOLUTION's 2020 GO!stem curriculum

 Published at https://go-stem-testproject.glitch.me/